iamalexbrady/iamalexbrady.github.io/docs/_articles/some_history.md

 ---
 layout: article
-slug: some-miracles
+slug: some-history
 order: 8
-external_selector: some-miracles
+external_selector: some-history
-title: Some Miracles
+title: Some of My (Human) History
 ---

 THIS IS A LOT